ErinaTheDummy/SwordToShield/CoreRules.md

 In order to utilize your skill proficiencies you'll need to roll.
 Roll a 1d20 and add the modifier of one applicable attribute to the skill you're making a check with along with your proficiency bonus if you have proficiency in the skill.
-Your success or failure in this kind of check is decided by the DM, and you may have varying degrees of success depending on how high you roll.
+Your success or failure in this kind of check is decided by the GM, and you may have varying degrees of success depending on how high you roll.

 ## Advantages and disadvantages